Estimated reading time: 5 minutes

 It took me a while to get my head around the whole idea.
 There it was, step-by-step.
 Were we really going to take on tough conflicts and get lasting results in less than an hour?
 Was this really possible?

 I won’t explain the whole process here.
-Dr. Whitaker has done that masterfully both in the book and the learning materials.
+Dr. Mary Kay has done that masterfully both in the book and the learning materials.

 But I will tell you how the Conversation Map starts and why I believe it works.